RawadAlaryan/Design-Patterns/target/classes/behavioralDesignPatterns/observerDesignPattern/ObserverDesignPattern.md

 ### Observer Design Pattern has the following elements:
-1. Subject: Also called "Provider".
-It maintains a list of observers, provides methods to register/unregister observers.
-Also, has a notifyAll() method to notify all registered observers of any state change.
+1. <b>Subject:</b> Also called "Provider".
+It maintains a list of observers, provides methods to register, unregister and notify observers of any state change.
-2. Concrete Subject: A class extending the functionality of the Subject class, it holds a state object representing its current state.
+2. <b>Concrete Subject:</b> A class extending the functionality of the Subject class, it holds a state object representing its current state.
 It is an immutable state object to prevent any unintentional updates by the observer.
-3. Observer: Also called "Observer".
+3. <b>Observer:</b> Also called "Observer".
 An Interface with an update() method which is invoked by the Subject to notify the observer of any changes in its current state.
-4. Concrete Observer: Classes implementing the Observer interface, the observer objects register themselves to listen to a Subject.
+4. <b>Concrete Observer:</b> Classes implementing the Observer interface, the observer objects register themselves to listen to a Subject.

 ### Mediator Design Pattern vs Observer Design Pattern: